 Copper, which is widely used in the power and construction sectors, reached a record high of $10,845 in March.

-DATA: Japan’s manufacturing activity expanded at the slowest pace in three months in May, euro zone and UK business growth slowed and US home sales fell.
+Japan/Europe: Japan’s manufacturing activity expanded at the slowest pace in three months in May while euro zone business growth slowed.